 Architecture Game Plan

 The Dragon1 Architecture Game Plan is a tutorial to show you how to start doing real Enterprise Architecture instead of mainstream Enterprise Architecture.
-This will lead you to create architecture visualizations that actually are used by stakeholders to manage change.
+This will lead you to create architecture visualizations that stakeholders use to manage change.

-For some people, this tutorial may not be easy, because it requires you to collect precise and actual data and do some high-class modeling and visualization.
+This tutorial may be difficult for some people because it requires you to collect precise and actual data and do high-class modeling and visualization.
 But the result will be stunning: stakeholders will use your interactive visualizations to manage change!

-This tutorial makes use of the Dragon1 open EA Method and the Dragon1 modeling and presentation platform.
+This tutorial uses the Dragon1 open EA Method and the Dragon1 modeling and presentation platform.

 Learning Objectives

-- How to setup or create an Enterprise Architecture with different interactive views (one for every architecture principle)
+- How to set or create an Enterprise Architecture with different interactive views (one for every architecture principle)

 - How to use as an architect the interactive architecture views to manage or direct projects